 Georgetown, Adams Morgan, and the U and 14th Street Corridors all have concentrations of visit-worthy antiques stores.

 Art galleries used to center on the Dupont Circle neighborhood but now are scattered throughout the city.

 The city’s best hair salons and cosmetic stores are in Georgetown, while spas are more evenly scattered throughout the city.
-Here’s a sampling of recommended places to go for beauty treatments and products.
+The listings are a sampling of recommended places to go for beauty treatments and products.

 Gourmet Goodies to Go

 Demanding jobs and hectic schedules leave Washingtonians less and less time to prepare their own meals.
 Or so they say.
 At any rate, a number of fine-food shops and bakeries are happy to come to the rescue.
 Even the busiest bureaucrat can find the time to pop into one of these gourmet shops for a movable feast.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.